Sahu337778/Sahu337778.github.io/aboutme.md

 ## About Me<br>
-👋🏻 Hi, I'm Madeeha!
+👋🏻 Hi, I'm Pramod!
 I am a Data Analyst Professional📊.
 I love data and I am passionate to learn and excel in Data Analytics.
 Connect with me and learn about my data journey.💡

-✨ As a Graduate in Economics and an experienced E-commerce professional, I have a strong track record of 𝐚𝐧𝐚𝐥𝐲𝐳𝐢𝐧𝐠 𝐬𝐚𝐥𝐞𝐬 𝐝𝐚𝐭𝐚, where I monitored market trends.
-My 𝐬𝐭𝐫𝐨𝐧𝐠 𝐜𝐨𝐦𝐦𝐮𝐧𝐢𝐜𝐚𝐭𝐢𝐨𝐧 𝐬𝐤𝐢𝐥𝐥𝐬 helped me to built effective supplier relationships, I identified growth opportunities, managed inventory and achieved a 𝟐𝟎% increase in sales through strategic marketing campaigns.

-I led a team of 9 employees, that tend to increase productivity by 15% and maximized accounts ROI.
-I managed to provide exceptional customer service to drive revenue growth.
-I'm experienced working with major platforms like Amazon, Walmart, Etsy, and eBay.

  🌟 I'm excited to utilize my experience in data analytics.
 I am ready for new challenges.
 I've always been drawn to "Why" in everything and I know that my analytical skills with critical thinking will serve me well in data world.
 I am highly motivated to research and taking new initiatives.